frhan/study/Traffic-Trainer/ch-3-The-RVV.md

 - drivers of a brommobiel have to follow the rules and regulations that apply to passenger cars: they are obliged to drive on the carriageway and they may not follow a cycle lane, a cycle path or a compulsory combined cycle/moped path!

 - Coasting means that although the vehicle is moving, it's not being driven by the engine.

+- U-turn - pay attention to the fact that the spoiler or bumper does not touch the edge of the pavement.